Wakanim: Subscription

 When Wakanim's service was launched, the accessible episodes of series were broadcast in simulcast with Japan on the Internet, in paid mode (by streaming or download without DRM) and at the same time free of charge for seven days (streaming or download with DRM) after the first broadcast.
 In March 2016, Wakanim offered access to its catalog with a monthly subscription.

 In June 2017, they changed the way their different offers work.
 The episodes of the new series are broadcast in simulcast with Japan and are reserved for accounts with a subscription, called "VIP members", during the week following their broadcast.
 The episodes are offered with the best possible quality (up to 4K) and without ads, and after a week, free members can access it with SD quality (480p) and some ads.
 The old series are available for everyone but with a quality that varies according to the type of account, up to 4K and without ads for VIP members and in SD (480p) with ads for free members.

 In September 2018, they started to offer three-monthly and annually subscription.

 Area served

-Wakanim offers series and films which are geographically restricted according to the selected language:
+Wakanim offered series and films which were geographically restricted according to the selected language: